 A highly engaging, revelatory and thought provoking and informative whole-school programme, The Science of Change can accommodate the whole of up to a two-form entry school in a single day, compromising …

-Workshops (one per year group), exploring specific contributions made to in relation to particular science strands – and touching on the roles played in those areas by individual scientists, technologists and engineers – with a deliberate and conscious focus on diversity.
+Workshops (one per year group), exploring specific contributions made in relation to particular science strands – and touching on the roles played in those areas by individual scientists, technologists and engineers – with a deliberate and conscious focus on diversity.

 - Reception / P1 (Exploring the World): Adapting our Kitchens … How have items in our kitchens changed people’s lives?
 What’s the science behind some of them?
 And who are some of the great Kitchen Inventors?